Kristina01111000/Drws_site/README.md

 8/15
-- Set up an automated email test as an example, make new list for automated emails
 - Brainstorm other email that should be sent to new users
 - Get the image for the homepage of syracuse natural healing,
 - See if i can make the line in the quizzes more distinct so the matching is easier